kaaron22/HTMVault/resources/design-document.md

 - Parts ordering system integration
 - Adding new manufacturers/models to select from when adding new device
 - Adding test devices to select from when adding to work order
+- Work order action taken tags, which would assist in verification of, for example, whether at least one piece of test equipment needed to be added before closing the record (i.e. we flag the action taken as PM Complete, or Electrical Safety Inspection, and the app safeguards against case closure until a test device is attached)

 ## 4. Proposed Architecture Overview